zleinweber/dotfiles/README.md

 # dotfiles

-My dotfiles repository.
-These files are tailored to my opinions and personal preferences.
+Yet another dotfiles repository.

 ## Goals

 - Low touch.
-Environment should be automatically detected and configured and require as litle human input as possible.
+Platform should be automatically detected and configured and require as litle human input as possible.
 - Idempotent.
 It should always be safe to run the whole setup script from the top.
 - Modularity.
 It should be possible to build 'recipes' by mixing and matching different modules.